 Sweden, best known for its meatballs, flat-pack furniture and pop group ABBA, has a long and complicated history with gambling - it's said that in the year 1020, King Olaf of Sweden met with his Norwegian counterpart to decide a territorial dispute with a game of dice.
 The government hasn't allowed the industry to freely develop, though, with a number of restrictions brought in to help regulate and control everything from small sportsbooks to online casinos.
+For those Swedish players looking for all the top casinos and bonuses in Sweden, check out our Swedish Gambling.com today!

 In principle, all forms of both physical and online gambling are entirely legal in Sweden, providing that the operator has been awarded a special licence.
 In practice, though, only the state-backed Svenska Spel has actually been awarded a licence, leading to much criticism and a number of failed attempts to overturn its monopoly through the courts.
 Some argue that the current laws contravene the competition rules outlined by the European Union, but the Swedish government has so far resisted any pressure to change.
 Unusually for a case involving free trade, the European Court of Justice has also consistently ruled in favour of the Swedish government's actions, noting that the creation of a monopoly in this instance is both reasonable and proportionate - the aim being to protect its citizens from fraudulent or illegal operators.